-In Brazil, the main source of generation in 2020 (source: National System Operator) is:
+In Brazil, the main source of generation in 2020 (source: National System Operator) was:

-- The rest comes from wind farms (wind energy) and energy imported from other countries.
+- The rest came from wind farms (wind energy) and energy imported from other countries.

 Brazil’s electricity sector has a different operating model to the rest of the world.
-Distribution is centralised, and the National System Operator is responsible for determining the generation level of the plants, in order to optimise resources and minimise costs, as well as to coordinate the transmission facilities (lines, sub-stations and other equipment).
+Distribution is centralized, and the National System Operator is responsible for determining the generation level of the plants, in order to optimize resources and minimize costs, as well as to coordinate the transmission facilities (lines, sub-stations and other equipment).

 The Brazilian electrical system allows for an exchange of the energy produced in all the regions, except in the isolated systems, which are mainly in the Northern region.
 The transport of energy is possible by means of the National Interconnected System, a huge transmission network that is over 140,000 km long.
 Isolated systems have, over time, been gradually connected and now make up only around 2% of the whole system.